 - The IRS sends you a CP01A Notice containing your IP PIN, or

-- You filed your federal tax return last year as a resident of Florida, Georgia or the District of Columbia, or
+- You filed your federal tax return last year as a resident of Arizona, California, Colorado, Connecticut, Delaware, District of Columbia, Florida, Georgia, Illinois, Maryland, Michigan, Nevada, New Jersey, New Mexico, New York, North Carolina, Pennsylvania, Rhode Island, Texas, Washington, or

 - You received an IRS letter inviting you to ‘opt-in’ to get an IP PIN.